What are Research and Development Tax Credits?

 Well, even loss making companies or those in arrears with HMRC can claim them and in the case of arrears they can be used to offset the total liability.

 Can I claim a tax refund?

 Yes!
-You can claim back two financial years worth.
+You can claim back up to two financial years worth.
 It should be remembered that often people are involved in R&D without actually realising i.e. a project can take up a proportion of time from a range of employees.
 Knowing how these costs build up and what is deemed as reasonable is the trick.